DelineaXPM/tss-k8s/README.md

 )
 ```

-`roleAnnotation` selects the credentials that the injector uses to retrieve the tss Secret.
+`roleAnnotation` selects the credentials that the injector uses to retrieve the Secret Server Secret.
-If it is present then the role must exist in the role to Client Credential and Tenant mappings.
+If the role is present, it must map to Client Credential and Tenant mapping.
-If it is absent then the _default_ mapping is used.
+If the role is absent, the injector will use the _default_ Credential and Tenant a mapping.

-The `setAnnotation`, `addAnnotation` and `updateAnnotation` contain the path to
+The `setAnnotation`, `addAnnotation` and `updateAnnotation` specify the numeric ID of
-the tss Secret that the injector will use to mutate the submitted Kubernetes Secret.
+the Secret Server Secret that the injector will use to mutate the Kubernetes Secret.

 * `addAnnotation` adds missing fields without overwriting or removing existing fields.
 * `updateAnnotation` adds and overwrites existing fields but does not remove fields.
-* `setAnnotation` overwrites fields and removes fields that do not exist in the tss Secret.
+* `setAnnotation` overwrites fields and removes fields that do not exist in the Secret Server Secret.

-A Kubernetes Secret should specify only one of these, however, if the Secret specifies more
+NOTE: A Kubernetes Secret should specify only one of the "add," "update," or "set" annotations.
-than one then, the order of precedence is `setAnnotation` then
+The order of precedence is `setAnnotation`, then `addAnnotation`, then `updateAnnotation` when multiple are present.
-`addAnnotation` then `updateAnnotation`.

 ### Examples